cyphercrescent/sepalsolver-doc/docs/source/Math.rst

    Returns:
        The value of the Bessel function of the second kind at the given order and value (must be positive).
    Example:
-       Compute the Bessel function of the first kind for order 0 and value 2.5
+       Compute the Bessel function of the second kind for order 0 and value 2.5

        .. code-block:: CSharp